AliExpress and Alibaba are especially popular resources for dropshippers, but AliExpress also has a pretty big affiliate program.

 Personally, I prefer the passive income approach.
 You’re pushing traffic to affiliate programs and letting the affiliate programs handle fulfillment.

 However, another advantage of doing dropshipping is that if the margins are good enough you can afford to run ads to your website.

-With affiliate marketing, especially with Amazon where the commission rates don’t justify it, the margins are generally not good enough to be able to afford paying for ads.
-The advantage with ads, you’ll be able to get traffic quickly and potentially scale up a lot faster then waiting for Google 2 feed your site some traffic.
+With affiliate marketing, especially with Amazon where the commission rates don’t justify it, the margins are generally not good enough to be able to afford to pay for ads.
+The advantage with ads, you’ll be able to get traffic quickly and potentially scale up a lot faster than waiting for Google to feed your site some traffic.